delphic-digital/urlParameter/README.md

 # urlParameter

-"Pure" utility for playing with URL parameters
+A "Pure" utility for playing with URL parameters.

 [![Build Status](https://travis-ci.org/delphic-digital/urlParameter.svg?branch=master)](https://travis-ci.org/delphic-digital/urlParameter)

+Pluck it from urlParameter.js and drop it whereveer you need it.
+It's not holy and untouchable!
+The tests and handler files are just icing.

 ##Developing